Zykino/zellij-shell/README.md

 ## About

-This is an console plugin for [Zellij][zellij] written in Rust.
+This is an shell plugin for [Zellij][zellij] written in Rust.
 It aim at exposing zellij’s functionnality through a plugin.
 The plugin interface have the particularity to be user aware unlike the command line interface.

 More about Zellij plugins: [Zellij Documentation][docs]